On Infinite Prefix Normal Words

 \end{example}

 Now we can connect the prefix normal forms of $w$ to the abelian complexity of $w$ in the following way.
-Given $w' = \PNF_1(w)$ and $w''=\PNF_0(w)$, the number of Parikh vectors of $k$-length factors is precisely the difference in $1$s in the prefix of length $k$ of $w'$ and of $w''$ plus $1$.
+Given $w' = \PNF_1(w)$ and $w''=\PNF_0(w)$, the number of Parikh vectors of $k$-length factors is precisely $1$ more than the difference in $1$s in the prefix of length $k$ of $w'$ and of $w''$.
 For example, Fig.~\ref{fig:Fibonacci} shows the prefix normal forms of the Fibonacci word.
-The vertical line at 5 cuts through points $(5,-1)$ and $(5,-3)$, meaning that there are two Parikh vectors of factors of length $5$, namely $(2,3)$ and $(1,4)$.
+The vertical line at 5 cuts through points $(5,-1)$ and $(5,-3)$: the first component stands for the length of the string, the second for the difference between the number of 0s and the number of 1s, therefore indicating Parikh vectors $(2,3)$ and $(1,4)$.

 The Fibonacci word, being a Sturmian word, has constant abelian complexity $2$.
-An example with unbounded abelian complexity is the Champernowne word, whose prefix normal forms are $1^{\omega}$ resp.\ $0^{\omega}$ (Fig.~\ref{fig:Champernowne}, Appx.).
+An example of a word with unbounded abelian complexity is the Champernowne word, whose prefix normal forms are $1^{\omega}$ resp.\ $0^{\omega}$.
+(Fig.~\ref{fig:Champernowne}).

 \begin{theorem} Let $w,v\in \{0,1\}^\omega$. \begin{enumerate} \item $\psi_w(n) = P_{w'}(n) - P_{w''}(n) +1,$ where $w' = \PNF_1(w)$ and $w'' = \PNF_0(w)$. \item $\Pi(w) = \Pi(v)$ if and only if $\PNF_0(w) = \PNF_0(v)$ and $\PNF_1(w) = \PNF_1(v)$. \end{enumerate} \end{theorem}